jonsabados/sabadoscodes.com/infrastructure/README.md

     created in the google developer console.
 Your OAuth consent screen will also need to be configured there.
  * `sabadoscodes.googleconsole.txt`: This should be the value of the TXT record google console will use to verify domain ownership.
+ * `sabadoscodes.root_user`: This should be the email address of the root user - this user will have permissions to do anything and everything within the site.

 ### Creating the infrastructure

 After running `terraform init` once and then doing the required manual steps: `terraform apply`.
 Some items will fail to apply due to ACM certificate validation needing some time to go through - give it a few minutes and then run `terraform apply` again.
 You may also look in the ACM console and watch for the certificates to be issued.

+### Anything that changes the API structure

+Any changes that